-B. Certificate of Completion
+B. Career Certificate

-1. The certificate of completion is a short applied, academic or technical program of between 9 and 15 semester credits designed to provide a student with baseline competency or a focus of study.
-These certificates generally are not recognized by industry as sufficient education or training for entry-level positions.
+1. A career certificate is a short academic or technical program of between 9 and 15 semester credits designed to provide a student with well-defined competency or a focus of study.

 C. Certificate of Technical Studies